The 24 Best Dive Bars to Visit in America

 Photography courtesy of The Commodore

 You might not have guessed that you’d find a quality dive bar in one of Brooklyn’s trendiest neighborhoods.
 Although it’s located in Williamsburg and still pretty new in dive bar years, The Commodore ticks a lot of those dingy bar boxes.
 Grimy bathrooms?
 Yup.
 Pulp Fiction or The Shining playing on the TV?
 Probably, or a film along those lines.
 Cheap beer?
 Definitely.
-Booths get packed early in the evening with Millennials looking for a bottle of High Life and shot of Jim Beam rye, or the ubiquitous Commodore cocktail, a frozen pina colada with Amaretto float.
-And on every table (and we mean every table) you’ll most likely find a plate of fried chicken or fried chicken sandwich.
+Booths get packed early in the evening with Millennials looking for a bottle of High Life and a shot of Jim Beam rye or the ubiquitous Commodore cocktail, a frozen pina colada with Amaretto float.
+And on every table (and we mean every table), you’ll most likely find a plate of fried chicken or a fried chicken sandwich.
 Here, you’ll coat your stomach in grease and your Vans in grime, which is how you know you’ve had a great night out.

 Learn more